 Computed tomography of the chest demonstrates heterogeneous areas of consolidation and atelectasis, predominantly in the dependent lung.

-The most common causes of acute respiratory distress syndrome ARDS consist of diffuse alveolar damage, including capillary injury, and areas of exposed alveolar epithelial basement membrane.
-The alveolar spaces are lined with hyaline membranes and are filled with protein-rich oedema fluid and inflammatory cells.
+The most common causes of acute respiratory distress syndrome ARDS lead to diffuse alveolar damage, including capillary injury, and areas of exposed alveolar epithelial basement membrane.
+The alveolar spaces are lined with hyaline membranes and are filled with protein rich edema fluid and inflammatory cells.